phyllischerng/cpsc210-project/README.md

 ##Phase 4: Task 2
 The option I chose to implement is to test and design a class that is robust.
 My method that throws a checked exception is my playSound method in the CenterPanel class.
 The corresponding test class to this method is in the class called "SoundTest".
 It has two tests: one where an exception is expected, and another where it is not expected.
+Other methods that throw a checked exception is getTextCalories and getTextPrice methods inside CenterPanel.
+They throw a NegativeNumberException, which is an exception I created to ensure the Calories and Price fields are non-negative numbers.